Skip navigation

 virmalised

-Baltic-Finnic peoples speak Baltic-Finnic languages of the Finno-Ugric language family.
-Baltic-Finnic languages are further divided into two groups based on their geography and language features.
+Finnic peoples speak Finnic languages of the Finno-Ugric language family.
+Finnic languages are further divided into two groups based on their geography and language features.

-This group includes Finnish, Izhorian, Karelian and Vepsian languages.
+This group includes Finnish, Izhorian, Karelian and Veps languages.

-Often Livvi Karelian and Ludic Karelian are considered separate Baltic-Finnic languages.
-In Sweden, Meänkieli – a type of Finnish spoken in Northern Sweden – has been recognized as a minority language since 2002.
-Norway has also recognized since 2005 the Kven language (kainun kieli) as an official minority language, having previously considered it a dialect of Finnish.
+Often Livvi Karelian and Ludic Karelian are considered separate Finnic languages.
+In Sweden, Meänkieli – a type of Finnish spoken in Northern Sweden – has been recognised as a minority language since 2002.
+Norway has also recognised since 2005 the Kven language (kainun kieli) as an official minority language, having previously considered it a dialect of Finnish.

 Written languages

 Estonian and Finnish have the status of national languages.
-Of other Baltic-Finnic languages, Livonian, Vepsian, Karelian, Livvi Karelian and Võro have written languages.
-Publications are also issued in Meänkieli, Kven, Seto and Votian languages but comprehensive written language standards have not been developed for these languages.
+Of the other Finnic languages, Livonian, Veps, Karelian, Livvi Karelian and Võro have written languages.
+Publications are also issued in Meänkieli, Kven, Seto and Votic, but comprehensive written language standards have not been developed for these languages.